openstack-archive/tripleo-incubator/notes.md

   If you are testing on real hardware, see footnote [3].

-* Inform Nova of these resources by running this inside the bootstrap node:
+* Inform Nova on the bootstrap node of these resources by running this inside the bootstrap node:

         ~/incubator/scripts/populate-nova-bm-db.sh -i <MAC> add